$27.90-$34.57 hourly / $4,836.24-$5,991.26 monthly / $58,034.88-$71,895.12 annual

 A. An associate degree or its equivalent from a recognized college or university preferably with coursework in business management, merchandising, computer applications and office technologies (CAOT), merchandising, or business accounting AND two years of recent, full-time, paid general merchandise retail experience which included responsibility for ordering, sales, merchandising, and inventory control.
 One year of the required experience must have been in a supervisory capacity.
 A successfully completed college-level course in supervision or management may substitute for the required one year in a supervisory capacity.
 Experience in a college retail store is desirable.

-B. Graduation from high school or its equivalent AND three years of recent, full-time, paid general merchandise retail experience which included responsibility for ordering, sales, merchandising, and inventory control .
+B. Graduation from high school or its equivalent AND four years of recent, full-time, paid general merchandise retail experience which included responsibility for ordering, sales, merchandising, and inventory control .
 One year of the required experience must have been in a supervisory capacity.
 A successfully completed college-level course in supervision or management may substitute for the required one year in a supervisory capacity.
 College level course work in business management, merchandising, business accounting, and computer applications is desirable.
 Experience in a college retail store is desirable.

 C. Any equivalent combination of A or B.